 If we want to solve our old problems, we have to think in new ways.
 We can look to cities around the world, take what works, and discard what doesn’t.

-Fighting Climate Change and Making a Sustainable Cambridge
+Fighting Climate Change and Responsible Urban Development

 We need to make every resident aware of the future climatic changes affecting Cambridge, Waterloo Region, and Canada, so they can (1) make changes to secure their own home and property if desired, and (2) pressure their elected representatives at ALL levels of government for real, non-partisan solutions that match the scientific requirements for real change, rather than ‘words’ that link up with the next electoral cycle.